lucamolteni/drools/drools-traits/README.md

 Descoping Traits guide
 ======================

 This guide will help you understand how we did the traits descoping:

-The idea behind was to try and have a pluggable implementation: something that if user needed, it could import adding the module to mvn and start using traits.
+The idea behind it was to have a pluggable implementation: to use it you can import it by adding the module to Maven.

-The new `drools-traits` module depends on `drools-core` and `drools-compiler`, and every specific implementation code related to traits is hopefully isolated in this module.
+The new `drools-traits` Maven module depends on `drools-core` and `drools-compiler`, and every specific traits implementation code is hopefully isolated in this module.

 Packages
 ========

 As the traits feature was originally heavily intertwined in both core and compiler, I decided to move classes from both modules into a single module, preserving the original package name and adding the `.trait` prefix, to avoid the split package problem.

-We have now `org.drools.traits.core.*` and `org.drools.traits.compiler.*` depending on whether the original class was inside core or compiler.
+We have now `org.drools.traits.core.*` and `org.drools.traits.compiler.*` depending on whether the original file was inside core or compiler.

 You'll find many classes with only the package changed, such as

 `org.drools.core.factmodel.traits.LogicalTypeInconsistencyException.java`

+became

 `org.drools.traits.core.factmodel.traits.LogicalTypeInconsistencyException.java`

 Notice the double `.traits`, I'm open for suggestions here